Here are the states that postponed their primaries due to coronavirus - KEYT | KCOY

 Ohio Gov. Mike DeWine, a Republican, said the state would postpone its presidential primary, scheduled for March 17.
 Ohio Secretary of State Frank LaRose, who backed DeWine’s move, said on CNN that he will seek to officially move the primary date to June 2.

 Uncertainty has surrounded the status of Ohio’s primary election.
-On Monday, DeWine requested that a court move the election to June because of the pandemic.
+First, DeWine requested that a court move the election to June because of the pandemic.
 A judge denied DeWine’s request.
 Then, the governor said Ohio Health Director Amy Acton would order the polls closed because of a health emergency.
-Acton issued the order Monday night.

 Puerto Rico